Queyrouzec/DevScript/README.md

 doSomething(Int one: x) => x;
 doSomething(Int two: y) => y;
 ```

 - include the ability to call different functions based on parameter type like in Rust

 ```javascript
 doSomething(Int x) => console.log(x + 1);
 doSomething(String y) => console.log(y);
 doSomething("hi");
 // "hi"
 ```

-This helps discoverability, organization, and reduces the wordiness of functions in implimentation.
+This helps discoverability, organization, and reduces the wordiness of functions in implementation.
 It also allows you
-to seperate logic much easier.
+to separate logic much easier.

 ```javascript
 searchDogByHairColor(String color) {
   // ...